Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage

 Collective rotations generate transitions between Dicke states, which in combination with applications of the OAT Hamiltonian steer the $N$-atom system towards the desired ESS states.
 One widely used control scheme is to use a fixed-area resonant pulse scheme, that is, a train of Rabi pulses~\cite{ChiowPRL2011, KovachyN2015}.
 Precise control of the pulse power and duration is required for this method to be effective, since errors accumulate with the pulse train~\cite{Goerz2023Robust}.

 An alternative is to use rapid adiabatic passage (RAP) to generate the state transitions~\cite{malinovsky2003momentum, UnanyanPRL2001, PeikPRA1997,KuznetsovaPhysScr2014,MalinovskayaOptLett2017}.
 In this case, the transition frequency sweeps through the resonance with the excitation frequency as in the Landau-Zener model~\cite{RubbmarkPRA1981}, and the frequency chirp leads to a robust population transfer~\cite{VitanovPRA1999,PachniakSRep2021}.
-Shortcuts to adiabaticity may be used to speed up the process~\cite{ChenPRL2010}.
+Shortcuts to adiabaticity may be used to speed up the process~\cite{ChenPRL2010, Guéry-OdelinRMP2019}.

 Here, we propose an implementation of the RAP method to create extreme spin-squeezed states and pure Dicke states.
-To demonstrate the proposed scheme, we consider $N$ non-interacting two-level atoms or spin one-half particles under the action of the Hamiltonian
+We consider $N$ non-interacting two-level atoms or spin one-half particles under the action of the Hamiltonian

 where $\Op{S}_j$ are the components of the collective spin operator, $j= x, y, z$.
-The first term is the entangling OAT interaction and $\chi$ is the shearing parameter.
-The second and third terms are rotations around the $z$ and $x$ axes, respectively.
-The experimental realization of the Hamiltonian, in Eq.~\eqref{Hamiltonian} is detailed in~Ref.~\cite{ColomboNP2022}.
+The first term is the entangling OAT interaction, and $\chi$ is the shearing parameter.
+The second and third terms are rotations around the $z$ and $x$ axes.
+We are addressing the situation in the limit where dissipation is weak, and the system is well represented by the Hamiltonian of Eq.~\eqref{Hamiltonian}.
+In the context of the Hamiltonian implementation using the interaction between atoms and light in a cavity, this case corresponds to the limit of very strong cavity coupling.
+The Hamiltonian can also be realized in superconducting qubits~\cite{PezzèRMP2018} or exploiting the Ising interactions between trapped ions~\cite{franke2023quantum} and Rydberg atoms~\cite{eckner2023realizing, bornet2023scalable}.

 The equation of motion for the probability amplitude being in a Dicke state $\ket{S, m}$ is

 where $E_m = \chi m^2 + \beta (t) m$ is the state energy, $\zeta_{\pm} = [(S\mp m) (S\pm m+~1)]^{1/2}$ are transition elements, and $m=-S, -S+1, \ldots, S-1, S$ for $N=2S$ particles.
 We focus here on an even number $N$ of atoms, for which there is a unique ground state $\ket{S, 0}$~\footnote{For odd $N$, the two lowest Dicke states $\ket{S,\pm1/2}$ are degenerate, which affects the ESS states.
 Although the fundamental technique for even and odd $N$ is the same, there are subtle differences that will be analyzed in future work.}.